 - Use of audit mechanisms to ensure appropriate change management processes are in place and administered for increased overall program success

 In fact, our proven methods have been used for years to customize regulatory reports of customers in complex, highly regulated industries while drastically reducing cost of compliance.
-Organizations that use Virgo as their retention software are always audit ready.
+Organizations that use Virgo as their information governance retention software are always audit ready.